 - Shelf life of 1 year when stored at room temperature

 - After upholstery or carpet is out, remove loose debris, rust, dirt, and waxy oils to insure a solid contact surface.
-Most new cars will not need much prep work, while some older vehicles should be treated with a degreaser or solvent.
+Most new cars will not need much prep work, while some older vehicles should be treated with denatured alcohol.

 - Mask off all interior and exterior areas of the car for overspray.
 Cover any mechanical or moving parts as well as wires and wire harnesses.
 If you don’t want to cover it in Spectrum, mask it off.

 - Spectrum can be applied with a brush or with the Second Skin spray gun.
 The product will perform either way.
 Regardless of application method, the goal is to get to a total thickness of 2 to 3 mm.
 At a minimum, Spectrum must measure 1mm thick to achieve sound deadening results (slightly thicker than a credit card).
 We recommend 2mm thick, but you can go above that.
 At 1mm thick, a gallon will cover about 40 square feet.

 - Apply in layers of no more than 1mm at a time.
 If Spectrum runs, you are applying it too thick.
 After 30 to 60 minutes (depending on temperature and humidity), Spectrum will skin over and change colors from blue to black.
 Once Spectrum is black, it’s safe to add another layer.